auth0/docs/articles/mfa/guides/apis/mfa-api/challenges.md

 ---
-title: Trigger MFA using the API
+title: Trigger MFA Using the API
-description: How to trigger MFA challenges for enrolled authenticators using the MFA API
+description: Learn how to trigger MFA challenges for enrolled authenticators using the MFA API
 topics:
   - mfa
   - mfa-api